DariusSchneider/SparkViewer/README.md

 ## Quick Start
 ### Prerequisites
-You need a SparkInstallation to use this GUI.
+You need a Spark Installation to use this GUI.
-The Spark 'lib' directory has to be accesible.
+The Spark 'lib' directory has to be accessible.

 ### start the jar